Costs and Financial Aid

 5. The college reserves the right to adjust its financial aid award to a student who receives additional scholarship assistance from an outside source.

-7. Students who qualify for scholarship aid during an academic year may apply for additional financial assistance if enrollment in an off-campus extra-cost Short Term course requires expenditure above the single fee.
-Such further aid is granted to the extent that scholarship funds are available.
+7. Students who qualify for Bates grant aid during an academic year may apply for additional financial assistance if enrollment in an off-campus Short Term course requires expenditure of more than $500.
+Such further aid is granted to the extent that funds are available.

-8. Financial aid is provided to eligible students for up to eight semesters.
+8. Financial aid is provided to eligible students for up to 8 semesters.

 Veterans Education Programs

-Many individual benefactors of the college have given funds from which the income is used for scholarship aid.
+Many individual benefactors of the college have given funds from which the income is used for grant aid.
 Other scholarships come from foundations and from the operating funds of the college.
-More than 44 percent of Bates students receive assistance from these sources in varying amounts, depending on need.
-Once grant eligibility is determined through normal aid application processes, students are automatically considered for all special college grants or scholarships for which they may be eligible.
+Approximately 44 percent of Bates students receive assistance from these sources in varying amounts, depending on need.
+Once grant eligibility is determined through normal aid application processes, students are automatically considered for all college grants or scholarships for which they may qualify.

-Two widely used federal programs are the Federal Perkins Loan Program and the Federal Direct Student Loan Program.
+Students invest in their own future by borrowing money when necessary to meet college costs.
+One widely used federal program is the Federal Direct Student Loan Program.
 Additional information about federal and private education loan programs for students and parents is available from the Office of Student Financial Services at Bates.